mhchristiansen/lang-paradox/README.md

 retrieve

 "pe"
-proportion of neighbors sharing agent¥s easy conventions averaged across agents. (in Fig 1= "mean proportion of neighbors that share an agent¥s convention, averaged across all convention-agents")
+proportion of neighbors sharing agent's easy conventions averaged across agents. (in Fig 1= "mean proportion of neighbors that share an agent's convention, averaged across all convention-agents")

 "ph"
-proportion of neighbors sharing agent¥s hard conventions averaged across agents. (in Fig 1= "mean proportion of neighbors that share an agent¥s convention, averaged across all convention-agents")
+proportion of neighbors sharing agent's hard conventions averaged across agents. (in Fig 1= "mean proportion of neighbors that share an agent's convention, averaged across all convention-agents")

 "numIEEA"